davidkastner/evoAllostery/README.md

 The purpose of these repo is to facilitate running statistical coupling analysis for the V-set family proteins.
 Specifically, the project is looking at evolutional similarities between PD-1, PD-L1, and VISTA.
 The repo starts from raw structural and sequence data and generates a multiple sequence alignment for PD-1.
-The alignment is then processed to extract evolutional information, to find domains under unique selectional pressure.
+The alignment is then processed to extract evolutional information to find domains under unique selectional pressure.
 The pySCA code is written and maintained by the Ranganathan Lab and is used extensively throughout the analysis (1,2).
 It is beautifully documented here:
 https://ranganathanlab.gitlab.io/pySCA/